-In September 2017 UC Dance bought DanceTek and the membership grew to over 150 pupils.
+In September 2017 UC Dance bought DanceTek and the membership grew to over 150 pupils, now we have over 220 active members.
 The School teaches all theatrical dance styles including ballet, tap, jazz, modern, acrobatics, contemporary, lyrical and theatre craft, progressing ballet technique, stretch and flex, pointe work, musical theatre, classical greek, professional training and specialist training for those who want to enter the field of dance or performing arts as a profession.
-As Dance School of the Year Finalists 2020, UK Adult champions, U Dance National Finalists, IDTA Global Festival Finalists and All England Regional finalists here at UC Dance we know what it takes to get the very best out of each dancer whether they attend just for fun, are a competition team member or want a career in the arts.
+As Dance School of the Year Finalists 2020 and 2021, UK Adult champions, U Dance National Finalists, IDTA Global Festival Finalists and All England Regional finalists here at UC Dance we know what it takes to get the very best out of each dancer whether they attend just for fun, are a competition team member or want a career in the arts.

 We believe that everyone can achieve!

-Amanda Skevington IDTA, NATD, BBO, B.A (Hons), PGCE, PGDipLM
+Amanda Skevington IDTA, NATD, ISTD , B.A (Hons), PGCE, PGDipLM